In a recent project, I needed to write a test for a React component that redirects. Something like this:

 });

-Alas, for jsdom >= 14 this no longer works.
-One of the solutions was to redefine window object completely, and then use Object.defineProperty() to redefine location object.
-However, instead of redefining window it is possible to redefine just location:
+Alas, for jsdom >= 14, this no longer works.
+One solution was to redefine the window object entirely, then use Object.defineProperty() to redefine the location object.
+However, instead of redefining window, it is possible to redefine just location:

 delete window.location;